 However, as you can well imagine without too much effort, I am not a smart runner.

 Four miles into what should have been an easy three miler – a run where I felt like bagging it early but said to myself, “Nobody ever ran a fast marathon by cutting their runs short.
 Get in the five…” my right calf went from aching to exploding with pain as if I’d stepped on a Claymore.
-I felt it go POP, and that was it.
-I hobbled the last mile back to my office, and knew I was in trouble.
+I felt it go POP,

 I had just finished a 12-week build for the Coastal Delaware Marathon, and was starting my taper.
 I wasn’t even running fast.
 I hadn’t done anything remotely near my usual levels of training stupidity.
 Sadly, none of that mattered; I was broken.
 The phases of breakdown went about how you’d expect them to go: Monday afternoon was spent limping around with my old friend Denial.
 I had lunch on Tuesday with Bargaining, and then turned to a low simmer all of Wednesday with Anger.
 Acceptance was waiting for me in my office on Thursday with the phone number for First State Orthopedics.
 So Friday, in that office, Depression was there waiting for me.”Looks like a partial tear of the post-tibial tendon, and a strain of the Soleus.
 This is a no-running recovery for you.
 The marathon is out, but you can paddle, row, ride, walk, just do me a favor and don’t run.
 Please?”